amss-stat/RmvLMM/README.md

 ## Key Features

-- **Orthogonal Rotation:** Decorrelates multiple traits to enable efficient multi-trait analysis.
+- **Orthogonal Rotation:** Decorrelates multiple traits to enable efficient multi-trait analysis and achieve high detection power.
-- **Fast MoM-REML Iterative Algorithm:** A novel algorithm for rapid covariance matrix estimation.
+- **Fast MoM-REML Iterative Algorithm:** A novel algorithm combining the Method-of-Moments and REML for rapid covariance matrix estimation.
-- **Divided-and-Combined Strategy:** Supports parallelized analysis across split-sample groups, aggregating signals into a robust omnibus test.
+- **Divided-and-Combined Strategy:** Parallelizes analysis across split-sample groups, aggregating signals into a robust omnibus test and calibrating results via generalized gamma distribution approximation.
 - **Biobank Scalability:** Efficiently handles hundreds of thousands of individuals and millions of SNPs.
+It allows users to flexibly partition samples and process SNP matrices in batches based on available computational resources, enabling efficient multi-trait GWAS at the Biobank scale.
+- **Modular Design:** `RmvLMM` package follows a modular philosophy by focusing on the core statistical inference, allowing for seamless integration with high-performance I/O tools like `PLINK`.

 ## Installation